Tonga

 These countries, led by Japan, are constantly asking Tonga and other Pacific islands to allow them to hunt whales in their waters.

-The prices are about the same (from € 200.00 upwards), and so are the duration of the excursion (from early morning to the afternoon) and the lunch included.
+The prices are about the same (from €200.00 upwards), as are the duration of the trip (from early morning to late afternoon) and the lunch included.

 The most important aspect to consider, however, is the size of the boat.